Sakharayapatna

 Sakharayapatna is a panchayat town in Chikmagalur district in the Indian state of Karnataka.
 This town is situated in Malenadu region.
-The town is midway on Kadur- Chikkamagaluru highway; 18 km from Kadur, 23 km from Chikmagalur, 174 km from Mangalore, and 226 km from Bengaluru.
+The town is midway between Kadur - Chikkamagaluru on NH-173; 18 km from Kadur, 23 km from Chikmagalur, 174 km from Mangalore, and 226 km from Bengaluru.

 The name of the town literally means "the town of the ruler named Sakharaya" in the Kannada language.

 Sakharayapatna and the surrounding region produce areca nuts and jackfruits.